silnrsi/wstr/src/content/docs/guides/font-design-and-development.md

 There are five primary visual font design tools, each with their particular strengths:

 - [Glyphs][glyphs] - The _de facto_ current standard for font design. macOS only.
-- [FontLab][fontlab] - Excellent cross-platform (macOS & Windows) tool with particularly good support for variable font development.
+- [FontLab][fontlab] - Excellent cross-platform (macOS, Windows) tool with particularly good support for variable font development.
 - [Robofont][robofont] - Powerful, flexible, and highly extensible design tool, especially for working with [UFO][unified-font-objects-ufo] sources. macOS only.
-- [Fontra][fontra] - Free and open source cross-platform tool based on web technologies (macOS, Linux and Windows, and any browser really).
+- [Fontra][fontra] - Free and open source cross-platform tool based on web technologies (browser-based, not limited by OS).
 Designed for collaborative workflows and variable fonts.
 Provides support for formats used by other editors.
-- [FontForge][fontforge] - Free and open source cross-platform tool (Linux, macOS, and Windows).
+- [FontForge][fontforge] - Free and open source cross-platform tool (Linux, macOS, Windows).
 No longer under active maintenance and can be difficult to use, but continues to be used successfully.

+Font development and engineering tools are primarily Python-based, although some are beginning to be written in Rust:

-[Python Tools][python-tools] describes some very useful libraries and scripts for font development and production.
+- [Python Tools][python-tools] describes some very useful Python libraries and scripts for font development and production.

-[Opentype Cookbook][otcookbook] is a introduction to OpenType

-[Google Font Knowledge][gf-knol] is a knowledge base with various articles around font design and typography

-[Font Engineering notes][fonteng-notes] is a series of technical notes by Google font engineers
+- [Font Engineering notes][fonteng-notes] is a series of technical notes by Google font engineers and includes some information on using Rust-based tools.

 Font design tools can export fonts in common formats (.ttf, .otf, .woff) but the process can be complex and time consuming for a large font family or portfolio of font families.
 Foundries often develop their own automated internal font build systems and workflows to produce fonts from Glyphs or UFO sources.
-These connect a variety of tools to compile and test fonts from the sources formats to the final binaries.
+These connect a variety of tools to compile and test fonts from the source formats to the final binaries.
 Two of the openly licensed and publicly-available systems are:

-- [fontmake][fontmake] - This is the most widely used build system, developed by Google, it provides easy access to fonttools, glyphsLib and related libraries (although it's only one part of their overall workflow which requires makefiles).
+- [fontmake][fontmake] - This is the most widely used build system, developed by Google.
+It provides easy access to fonttools, glyphsLib, and related libraries, although it's only one part of their overall workflow.
-- [Smith][smith] - SIL-developed python framework for building, testing, maintaining and releasing fonts.
-It integrates and orchestrates various libraries, scripts and utilities to make font development easier.
+- [Smith][smith] - SIL-developed python framework for building, testing, maintaining, and releasing fonts.
+It integrates and orchestrates various libraries, scripts, and utilities to make font development easier.

-Using standardized and predictable toolchains, especially ones using only unencumbered free and open source components, working on source stored in open formats across multiple font projects rather than a bespoke hard-coded one for each single project makes it much easier for CI (Continuous Integration) and QA (Quality Assurance) efforts.
+**We recommend that individual font developers use a consistent and predictable workflow and set of tools for design and production, preferably based on free and open source formats and tools.** This enables greater collaborative efforts and makes it easier to use CI (Continuous Integration) and QA (Quality Assurance) systems.

 ## Technical topics